retro37/UNIT3D-Installer/README.md

 sudo ./install.sh
 ```

-**NOTE: If you are running UNIT3D-Community-Edition on a non HTTPS instance you MUST change the following configs.**
+**NOTE: If you are running UNIT3D on a non HTTPS instance you MUST change the following configs.**
 ```
 .env  <-- SESSION_SECURE_COOKIE must be set to false config/secure-headers.php   <-- HTTP Strict Transport Security must be set to false config/secure-headers.php   <-- Content Security Policy must be disabled
 ```

-**After Installation**
+## After Installation
 - Follow the second step of this [Guide](https://github.com/retro37/UNIT3D-Community-Edition/blob/testing/docs/meilisearch_setup.md)

-### Suggestions and/or Bug Reporting
-We encourage the use of [GitHub Issues](https://github.com/HDInnovations/UNIT3D-INSTALLER/issues/new)!